ICEZOs/MultiplyX/README.md

 # MultiplyX

-Mutiply Calc

-โปรแกรมคำนวนสูตรคูณ เขียนด้วย
-js html css
+Mutiply num that you put in.

-version : 2.0
+version : 1